sirupsen/posix-mqueue/README.md

 ## /proc interfaces

+Linux has some default limits you can easily change.

 1. `/proc/sys/fs/mqueue/msg_max`.
-Contains the maximum number of messages in queue.
+Contains the maximum number of messages in a single queue.
 Defaults to 10.
-You should increase that number. `#send` will throw an exception if the queue is full (instead of blocking).
+You should increase that number. `#send` will eventually throw an exception if the queue is full (instead of blocking).
+It does not do that right now.
 2. `/proc/sys/fs/mqueue/msgsize_max`.
 Maximum size of a single message.
-Defaults to 8192 bytes. `posix-mqueue` defaults to 4096 bytes.
+Defaults to 8192 bytes. `posix-mqueue` allows up to 4096 bytes.
 You'll be able to change this, soon!
 3. `/proc/sys/fs/mqueue/queues_max`.
 Maximum number of queues on the system.
    Defaults to 256.
 Which is probably enough.